murillodigital/murillodigital/content/good_reads/how_to_make_a_spaceship.md

 ---
 Two things definitely fascinate me: space travel and extraordinary human beings.

-I was flying back from the Google Cloud Campus in Sunnyvale and bought _How to make a spaceship_ by Julian Guthrie in SFO just by chance, and to my surprise I got a satisfying dose of both.
+I was flying back from the Google Cloud Campus in Sunnyvale and bought [_How to make a spaceship_](https://amzn.to/3envQkz) by Julian Guthrie in SFO just by chance, and to my surprise I got a satisfying dose of both.

-We are living in a great time in history, just a few weeks ago I saw, with huge excitement how, after many years, astronauts were flown into space from US soil.
+We are living in a great time in history, just a few weeks ago I saw, with huge excitement how, after many years, astronauts finally flew back into space from US soil.

-Up until that day, space travel still felt as something distant and obscure, completely out of reach, but this time, I got to sit down with my kids and see the launch with a true sense of connection and the realization that this was a revolutionary step towards their generation eventually exploring outside the confines of our pale blue dot.
+Up until that day, space travel still felt as something distant and obscure, completely out of reach, but this time, I got to sit down with my kids and see the launch with a true sense of connection, and the realization that this was a revolutionary step towards their generation eventually exploring outside the confines of our pale blue dot.

 {{< youtube 22BXPLkyocw >}}